-I was first introduced to Mya Kerner at an Inscape art installation and, upon further research, was instantly drawn to the soft, poetic nature of her landscape paintings.
+I was first introduced to Mya Kerner at an Inscape art installation and was instantly drawn to the soft, poetic nature of her landscape paintings.
 This interview was an exciting excuse to visit her studio and learn more about her creative process.

 Q: Who are you?

 A: I’m a full time studio artist in Seattle.
 I primarily depict landscapes in oil paint and graphite, and I also occasionally work in sculpture and installation.
 I studied at the Maryland Institute of Art in Baltimore, majoring in Interdisciplinary Sculpture.
 For a few years I worked in cast iron around the US and in Poland.
 I moved out here at the end of 2014, and because I didn’t have the facilities to make my sculptures, I transitioned into a painting practice.
 I currently have a show at Linda Hodges Gallery in Pioneer Square until March 30th.

 " I also pull a lot from literature, mostly sci-fi and fantasy novels as well as poetry.
 I am enthralled by world-building and stories of a people’s being within the land."

 A: The natural landscape moves me and that is where most of my inspiration comes from.
 I also pull a lot from literature, mostly sci-fi and fantasy novels as well as poetry.
 I am enthralled by world-building and stories of a people’s being within the land.
 Some recent reads include works by Robinson Jeffers, Mary Oliver, Paul Kingsnorth, Kim Stanley Robinson, N. K. Jemisin, Robin Wall Kimmerer, and so many more.
 I am currently reading “Spiritual Ecology, the Cry of the Earth,” which is a collection of essays edited by Llewellyn Vaughan-Lee.
 Finally, I am inspired by a wide range of artists from Caspar David Friedrich to Ana Mendieta.